-A1067E Output file specified as '<filename1>', but it has already been specified as '<filename2>'
+A1067E: Output file specified as '<filename1>', but it has already been specified as '<filename2>'

 More than one output file, -o filename, has been specified on the command line.
+Misspelling a command line option can cause this.

-A1071E Cannot open listing file '<filename>': <reason>
+A1071E: Cannot open listing file '<filename>': <reason>